 Become business-minded - Going freelance means starting a business, so you'll have to get to grips with your finances, general admin and paying taxes - areas you may not know much about.
 Emily Coltman FCA, chief accountant to accounting software creators FreeAgent, recommends writing a business plan.
 'Before you get started, make a simple plan of how much you think you'll earn, what costs you'll incur and how much cash it'll bring in,' she says.
 'This is called a forecast - without one, you'll be flying blind.'

-It's also important to think about the long-term, even if you're feeling daunted about getting started, says chief executive of Contractor Mortgages Made Easy (CMME) Jason Powell.
+It's also important to think about the long-term, says chief executive of CMME Jason Powell.
 'Develop a plan with specific goals for the short, medium and long term,' he says.
 'A basic plan can help you prioritise tasks on a daily basis, but it's just as crucial to plan where you envisage your freelance career in 12 months' time.'

 Find out more about how to start a business.

 Don't be afraid to network - It's crucial to have your voice heard while building a client base.
 Some freelancers sign up to agencies such as Freelancer, Upwork or role-specific agencies like Journalism.co.uk to become more visible to those looking to hire freelancers.

 Others take a more proactive approach.
 'Meeting people and knowing who you're selling your services or goods to is fundamental to the success of any business,' says Jason.
 'In the social media era it's easy to think you're always connected at the push of a button.
 However, the personal touch is key to a good networking strategy - meeting face-to-face and exchanging business cards will improve your relationships and bring in referrals.'